FelixHarvey/electricity-usage/README.md

 # Electricity Usage
-A web based visualisation to give users an insight into how their electricity consumption compares to the rest of Australia
+A web based visualisation to give users an insight into how their electricity consumption compares to the rest of Australia.

 ## Contents
 * [So What?](#so-what)